LordTzarBlitz/MKWorld_TimeTrials/README.md

 ## Techniques:
 This folder contains descriptions of all the different tech used throughout time trials.

-There is one document for all tech, and one for each that goes into more detail about it.
+There is one document for all tech, and one for each tech that goes into more detail.

 ## Resources:
 This folder contains resources like character/vehicle stats.